Supervised ML Solution for Band Assignment in Dual-Band Systems with Omnidirectional and Directional Antennas

-For $U=8$, we first notice that the performance degradation of $\rm GP_{App}$ compared to $\rm GP$ reduces to about $7\%$.
-We also observe that the learning schemes can still outperform the GP-based solution, especially using (c-5) and (c-4), however, the number of combinations and schemes that outperform GP-based solution reduces, and the gain that the best learning solution provides ($\rm LSTM_{opd}$ using (c-5)) reduces from $21\%$ to $15\%$.
-Using power(s) only to solve the problem becomes less efficient, as it is clear in the case of (c-6), where only the LSTM-based scheme can compete with $\rm GP_{App}$.
-This is expected as the learnability for large $U$ is harder, Fig. \ref{Fig:PeVsU} emphasizes this trend for combinations (c-5) and (c-6) as function of $U$.
-The figure also shows that $\rm LSTM_{std}$ dominates the other schemes for small $U$, but the probability of BA error increases logarithmically as $U$ increases.

-From the table, for most of the combinations, we observe that $\rm LSTM_{std}$ shows relatively good performance, this might be attributed to its medium size as smaller and larger networks are more susceptible to fitting problems.
-Note that for some cases, the table shows that $\rm LSTM_{std}$ has slightly better performance than $\rm LSTM_{opd}$, despite the fact that the schemes included in $\rm LSTM_{opd}$ cover $\rm LSTM_{std}$, this is attributed to the small cross validation set.
+Fig. \ref{Fig:PeVsU} shows the performance as a function of $U$ for (c-5) and (c-6).
+It shows that the performance of the proposed LSTM-based solution dominates the other schemes for small $U$, but the probability of BA error increases logarithmically as $U$ increases.